DO BULLIES ALWAYS HAVE TO WIN?

 In this story, when Debbie, the main character, sees a new girl, Shalmalah, being bullied she does nothing to help

 Debbie doesn’t do anything about it because she’s afraid.
 She is scared of being bullied and left out herself.

 Debbie’s experience is far from rare and ‘The Tree Hugger’ explores the subject in a way that allows kids to learn about bullying, yet still enjoy a story without feeling they are being lectured.

 This isn’t just a story about bullying it’s also a lively, contemporary story about friendship.

 Most parents are very concerned about this issue and ‘The Tree Hugger’ is a great way introduce the subject and enable them to stimulate discussion and provide guidance.

-Sharing and discussing ‘The Tree Hugger’ can encourage a child who is afraid to disclose that they are being bullied to open up to parents, or teachers and ask for the help they need.
+Sharing and discussing ‘The Tree Hugger’ can encourage a bullied child to open up to parents, or teachers and ask for the help they need.